ad2biz/utm/README.md

 # utm

-Manage Google Analytics UTM parameters, by storing them in `sessionStorage` so they are accessible to your web forms (e.g. email subscription or sign-up).
+Manage Google Analytics UTM parameters by storing them in `sessionStorage` so they are accessible to your web forms (e.g. email subscription or sign-up).

 ## utm.js